ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

 This tutorial will walk through communication paths in a multi zone hub and spoke VPC model.
 This is part two of a two part tutorial, see [part 1](/docs/solution-tutorials?topic=solution-tutorials-vpc-transit1).
 This part will focus on routing all traffic between VPCs through a transit hub firewall-router.
 A scalable firewall-router using a Network Load Balancer is discussed and implemented.
 Finally private DNS is introduced for microservice access and {{site.data.keyword.cloud_notm}} service instance access through a virtual private endpoint gateway.

 This tutorial is stand alone and it is not required to execute the steps in part one.

-A {{site.data.keyword.vpc_full}} (VPC) is used to securely manage network traffic in the {{site.data.keyword.cloud_notm}}.
+A Virtual Private Cloud (VPC) is used to securely manage network traffic in the {{site.data.keyword.cloud_notm}}.
 VPCs can also be used as a way to encapsulate functionality.
-The VPCs can be connected to each other and to on premises.
+The VPCs can be connected to each other and to on-premises.

 A hub and spoke model connects multiple VPCs via {{site.data.keyword.tg_short}}.
-The cloud VPCs can be connected to on premises enterprise using {{site.data.keyword.BluDirectLink}}.
+The cloud VPCs can be connected to on-premises enterprise using {{site.data.keyword.BluDirectLink}}.
 Each spoke could be managed by a different team perhaps in a different account.
 The isolation and connectivity support a number of scenarios:

 - The hub can be the repository for shared micro services used by spokes and enterprise.
 - The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](https://{DomainName}/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise